muffpy/linked-lists-problems/README.md

 For a few of the problems, the solutions present the temporary "dummy node" or a "reference pointer" variation.
-They use memory in unusual ways, so they are a nice way to see if you really understand what's going on
+They use memory in unusual ways, so they are a nice way to see if you really understand what's going on :smirk: